headshot4good/Tablet-Research/README.md

 If you have the cash to burn then i'd go for
 * MSI GS65 Stealth [ 144hz 7ms screen ]  [ https://www.amazon.com/MSI-GS65-Stealth-THIN-051-i7-8750H/dp/B07BBJKCYG?th=1 ]
-	+ do a LIQUID METAL THERMAL Solution at a computer shop like [ https://www.youtube.com/watch?v=hdTsra-uLBI ]
+	+ do a LIQUID METAL THERMAL Solution at a computer shop like [ https://www.youtube.com/watch?v=hdTsra-uLBI ] ++ bear in mind that liquid metal will corode alluminiumm so make sure to take the alluminium cover on the SOC
 	+ add 16 GB RAM [ https://www.youtube.com/watch?v=RISGYh5AjB4 ]
 * Artisul D16 [ hate: Pen Bag ]